waterbycounty

 What's happening with rivers in Greene County right now?

-Greene County's primary USGS streamgage on the WHITE RIVER is currently reading 5,580 cubic feet per second — 107% of the long-term mean of 5,213.75 cfs.
+Greene County's primary USGS streamgage on the WHITE RIVER has a pipeline snapshot of 5,580 cubic feet per second — 107% of the long-term mean of 5,213.75 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Greene County water compare to the Indiana average?